orsosa/pyscript/README.md

 requirements:

-Latex distribution (I use texlive) pdflatex foro compilation and beamer package. for slides python > 2.6.6
+Latex distribution (I use texlive)

+pdflatex for compilation and beamer package for slides.

+python > 2.6.6

 Use: